Caring For Your New Rabbit

 Maintain Your Rabbit’s Health

-A rabbit’s teeth can grow rapidly, and if not care for properly, can become tusk-like.
+A rabbit’s teeth can grow rapidly, and if not cared for properly, can become tusk-like.
 Overgrown teeth can cause mouth infections, ulcerations and an inability to pick up and eat food.
 Usually, rabbits can take care of their teeth by grinding them while eating, or during rest, but you should check you rabbit's teeth regularly.

 Discuss your rabbit’s dental care with your veterinarian.
 There are products available to promote optimal dental health, such as chew toys that can be left in your rabbit’s cage, like PetSmart’s Floss-eez Dental Chews for Small Pets or Doctors Foster and Smith’s Jumbo Crispy Chews.
 These types of chew treats can help keep your rabbit’s front teeth naturally filed down.
 If your rabbit shows any signs of gastrointestinal distress, contact your veterinarian immediately.
 Keep in mind, if your rabbit’s teeth grow too long, they will need to be filed down by a veterinarian.